grate-driver/grate/Vertex-Shader-ISA.md

 Scalars BRA operation is used to jump to an arbitrary instruction.
 Following nouveau terminology, an argument of the BRA operation is the destination instruction ID (IADDR), it is embedded into the rC swizzle bitfield.

 Branching is performed only if the instruction predicate test is positive.
 So use of "predicate - *" bits is mandatory for the branching instruction.

+## Functions
+Scalar instructions CAL and RET are used for the function calling and returning.
+Function call is essentially a branching operation with an instruction pointer being pushed to the stack.
+Return from the function is a branching to the address popped from the stack.
+Requirement of the predicate use is the same as for branching operation for both of CAL and RET operations, CAL's IADDR is embedded to the rC swizzle as well.

+## Stack
+Stack is shared by the PUSHA/POPA and CAL/RET operations.
+Maximum depth of the stack is 8.